 Recent research from the Salzman and Fusi labs has suggested that Type 1 flexibility requires a geometry in which a linear decoder can read out the value of as many variables as possible.
 This is because different variables acquire behavioral significance depending on task demands, which are often context-dependent.
 Flexible context-dependent adjustments in behavior will fail if too few variables are represented, as the proper input-output mappings cannot be generated if the relevant variables that define such mappings are not present in neural activity.
 Geometry of this kind is schematized in the upper plot in Fig. 1, where each experimental condition randomly occupies a separate region of the firing-rate space.
+In fact, because of the arrangement of the points, assuming noise is not too high, a linear decoder can separate all possible groupings of 4 conditions from the remaining 4 conditions.
+Thus any variable can be read out in relation to task demands.

 In contrast, Type 2 flexibility demands a geometry that has certain generalization properties.
 Specifically, to support generalization in a novel condition, the geometry should allow a linear decoder to read out variables in novel conditions in the same way it reads out variables for familiar conditions.
-This is because the world is structured, and novel conditions often share variables with familiar conditions.
-Such structured relationships between conditions are thought to facilitate generalization, organizing neural responses to novel conditions using the brain’s pre-existing encoding scheme for the novel condition’s constituent variables.
+This can occur because the world is structured, and novel conditions often share features with familiar conditions.
+If the brain represents such structured relationships between conditions, it facilitates generalization, as neural responses to novel conditions can use the brain’s pre-existing encoding scheme for the novel condition’s constituent variables.
 Such a geometry is shown in the lower plot of Fig. 1, where experimental conditions are not only organized by context, but also along axes of symmetry that could correspond to additional task variables.